shrub719/fun-numworks-scripts/README.md

 # Fun NumWorks Scripts
-A collection of fun little Python scripts for the Numworks calculator.
+A collection of fun little Python scripts for the NumWorks calculator.

 ## Installation